Brandon Gdovic: TCR Middle East Series

-Gdovic was the only American in the 2017 TCR Middle East Series, driving a Volkswagen Golf with his German race team.
-Gdovic won in the first weekend of racing, which was in Dubai.
-He came up a narrow second in the standings to Brit Josh Files but helped his team to the Teams' Classification Championship.
+Gdovic was the only American in the 2017 TCR Middle East Series, driving a Volkswagen Golf for Liqui Moly Team Engstler.
+Gdovic won in the first weekend of racing, which was held at the Dubai Autodrome.
+He came up a narrow second in the standings to Josh Files but helped his team to the Teams' Classification Championship.

 Personal life

 Gdovic lent equipment to fellow K&N Pro Series competitor Ronnie Bassett Jr. in 2016 after Bassett's shop burned down.